zsiki/ls/doc/source/usersguide.rst

    *(21.)
 Traverse Calculation - Link traverse*

+The result list of the adjustment is very long conslt the GNU Game documentation for further details.

 Coordinate transformation
 :::::::::::::::::::::::::

-It is possible to calculate five types of Transformation.
-Each Transformations work, if you selected enough common points.
+Beside the on the fly reprojection service of QGIS, the SurveyingCalculation provides coordinate transformation based on common points having coordinates in both coordinate systems.
+Two separate coordinate lists must be created before starting the coordinate transformation with the coordinates in the two coordinate systems.

+The pulg-in provides different type of transformations.
+The calculation of the transformation parameters uses the least squares estimation if you select more common points then the minimal.

+    :Orthogonal transformation: at least two common points
+    :Affine transformation: at least three common point
+    :3rd order transformation: at least ten common points
+    :4th order transformation: at least fifteen common points
+    :5th order transformation: at least twentyone common points

 #.
-First add the coordinate file containing the points to transformate.
-Use the Add layer icon.
+The coordninate list you would like to transform from must be opened in the actual QGIS project. **Do not open the coordinate list of the target system.**
 #.
-Click the Coordinate transformation icon.
+Click on the Coordinate transformation icon in the toolbar to open the *Coordinate Transformation* dialog.
 #.
-The From Layer field automatically loaded.
+The *From Layer* field is filled automatically with the opened coordinate list.
 #.
-Select the shape file where to transformate.
-The result points will be written in this shape file.
+Select the *To Shape file* where to transform to, push the button with ellipses (...) to open the file selection dialog.
+The transformed points will be added to this shape file.
 #.
-Add the used points from Common Points list to Used Points list.
+The list of *Common Points* is filled automatically.
 #.
-Select the type of transformation.
+Add points from the *Common Points* list to the *Used Points* list.
 #.
-If you would like to correct, use the Remove button.
+Select the type of transformation, only those types are enabled for which anough common points were selected.
 #.
-Click the Calculate button.
+If you would like to correct, use the *Remove* button.
 #.
-Result of Calculation prints automatically in result window.
-Parameters of the Transformation can be checked in the result window.
+Click the on the *Calculate* button.
 #.
+Result of calculation is displayed automatically in result widget and sent to the log file.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+#.
+You can change settings in the dialog and press *Calculate* button to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u22.png
    :scale: 80 %